HII-C/Knowledge/CONTRIBUTING.md

     something every half second, no one will be able to tell what is going on anyways.

-- **Please update your .gitignore.** Nothing is worse than pulling an update to download a bunch of script caches and have you IDE settings overwritten.
+- **Please update your .gitignore.** Nothing is worse than pulling an update to download a bunch of script caches and have your IDE settings overwritten.
 Please add any settings folders and script caches (if applicable) to your .gitignore.